jordanbean-msft/DemoWebAppUsingKerberos/README.md

 # DemoWebAppUsingKerberos

 This is a demo implementation of the [hybrid cloud to on-premises](https://docs.microsoft.com/en-us/azure/active-directory/external-identities/hybrid-cloud-to-on-premises) setup for Azure AD App Proxy.
+You will also need to follow the [instructions](https://docs.microsoft.com/en-us/azure/active-directory/external-identities/hybrid-cloud-to-on-premises) for sharing a B2B user into your tenant, then creating a shadow ID for them in your local AD domain.
+You will then need to configure Kerberos Constrained Delegation support as defined in this [link](https://docs.microsoft.com/en-us/azure/active-directory/app-proxy/application-proxy-configure-single-sign-on-with-kcd).

 ## Architecture